Creamy Green Chicken Enchiladas

-These creamy Chicken Enchiladas Verdes will become your favorite enchiladas recipe!
+These Creamy Green Chicken Enchiladas will become your favorite enchiladas recipe!
 Made with flour tortillas, a creamy filling and baked to perfection.

 Gather all of your ingredients and get them ready to mix: